 Energy generated by renewable sources is published by BEIS in the Digest of UK Energy Statistics.
-Total renewable generation and bioenergy generation presented exclude generation from co-firing with fossil fuels.
+Bioenergy is excluded to avoid valuation double counting with timber removals and agricultural biomass.

 Monetary estimates are based on the "residual value" resource rent approach calculated from the SIC Group 35.1: Electric power generation, transmission and distribution.
 These data are then apportioned using turnover from the ONS Annual Business Survey (ABS) to derive the resource rent of 35.11: Production of electricity.
 To estimate the renewable provisioning valuation, data were further apportioned using renewables proportion of total energy generation.